-- Is this conflict about me as a person, or about my behavior?
+- Is this conflict about me as a person, what I value, or about my behavior?
 If it’s about behavior, then I am probably safe.

 - How do my past experiences with conflict influence how I am interpreting this situation?

-- Am I open to change my behaviors, attitudes, and beliefs?
+- Am I open to understanding another person’s perspective and experience?
+Am I open to change my behaviors, attitudes, and beliefs?
 If not, then I probably see every conflict as a threat.

 Compassionate Accountability is all about engaging in conflict while maintaining safety.
 It’s not easy.
 It’s possible.
 It means un-learning some bad habits.
 And the results are truly amazing!